Trojan horse defense: Julian Green

+Karl Schofield

 Karl Schofield was also acquitted by using the Trojan horse defense.
 He was accused of creating 14 indecent images of children on his computer but forensic testimony was given by a defense expert witness that a Trojan horse had been found on Schofield's computer and that the program was responsible for the images found on the computer Prosecutors accepted the expert witness testimony and dismissed the charges, concluding they could not establish beyond a reasonable doubt that Schofield was responsible for downloading the images.